 Understand Our History

-As of 1 January 2021, the ITIA subsumed the Tennis Integrity Unit
+As of 1 January 2022, the ITIA is responsible for the Tennis Anti-Doping Programme

 The TIU is subsumed into the new, independent body – the International Tennis Integrity Agency.